7 Different Wild Duck Breeds

 They are omnivores and eat a wide variety of plant and animal matter.
 Their diet is heavily dictated by the season.
 During the breeding season, they usually eat more insect larvae, snails, crustaceans, earthworms, and other animal matter.

-While in migrating season, they usually focus more on plant matter, consuming seeds and grains.
+During the migrating season, they usually focus more on plant matter, consuming seeds and grains.
 The males are generally more colorful than the females.

 On the other hand, the female is a bit bland in appearance.
 This is an adaptation technique as it helps conceal them from predators during the nesting season.

-4. American Black Ducks
+4. American Black Duck

 The males and females of this duck breed are similar in appearance.
 But, while the female has dull olive beaks, the males have yellow beaks.